mikaelacaron/Job-Application-Tracker-Privacy/README.md

 I use Firebase to store your data in a secure way.

 ## I have a question about my data
-If you have a question about this privacy and how your data are collected, used and stored when you use "Job Application Tracker”, please feel free to email me at mikaelacbusiness at gmail dot com with the subject line “Data question” and let me know how I can help you.
+If you have a question about this privacy and how your data are collected, used and stored when you use "Job Application Tracker”, please feel free to email me at mikaela@icyappstudio.com with the subject line “Data question” and let me know how I can help you.

 ## Changes and Updates
 If “Job Application Tracker” makes changes to Terms and Conditions or Privacy Policy, these changes will be posted on this page in a timely manner.
 We reserve the right to modify these terms & conditions and/or privacy policy at any time, so please review it frequently (at least on every app update).- Privacy Policy and Terms and Conditions